xvag/instavote-cd-argo/README.md

 02. Automatically
 Deploy using Automation GitOps from `argo-gitops/deploy-instavote` folder.
 Requirements:
-- Ansible
+Ansible
-- kubectl (configured with the working kubernetes cluster)
+kubectl (configured with the working kubernetes cluster)
-- argocd CLI (logged in to the ArgoCD server)
+argocd CLI (logged in to the ArgoCD server)

-Deploy with `$ ansible-playbook deploy-instavote`
+Deploy with `$ ansible-playbook deploy-instavote.yml`